 A traditional Christmas wreath makes a beautiful addition to a home during the holidays.
 They are timeless holiday decor.
-Wreaths are a stylish yet simple way to add to your home decor during the holiday season, whether it be on the front door or above the fireplace.
+Wreaths are a stylish yet simple way to add to your home decor during the holiday season, whether on the front door or above the fireplace.

 However, as beautiful as it is, a traditional holiday wreath can be quite expensive.
 So why buy one when you can make your own wreath?

-Follow along as I share with you how to create a traditional Christmas wreath this holiday season with this quick and easy step-by-step guide.Â
+Follow along as I share how to create a traditional Christmas wreath this holiday season with this quick and easy step-by-step guide.Ā

 This post may contain affiliate links, which means I will earn a small commission if you purchase through my link.
 Please see the full disclosure policy for more information.